luis-fnogueira/final-project/README.md

 # ELT Bitcoin's data

 ## Goal
  The purpose of this project is to extract bitcoin's data from Mercado Bitcoin's API and save it in a relational database.
+It was developed for my final project in Business Intelligence postgraduation on [XP Educação](https://www.xpeducacao.com.br/).

 ## Mercado Bitcoin